Dr Christy Constantakopoulou

 - My main area of research is the history of the Aegean world and its islands.
 My book, entitled The Dance of the Islands: Insularity, Networks, the Athenian Empire and the Aegean World, explored both the history of the islands in the archaic and classical period, as well as the way islands were portrayed in the sources of the period.
 The focus was on the way islands interacted and formed networks through maritime communications.
 More specifically, it explored the position islands held within an imperial context (the fifth-century Athenian empire), and how this imperial context affected the concept of insularity.

-- My future research involves expanding the investigation of island history and insularity to the Hellenistic period, and more particularly the third century BC.
-I am completing a monograph examining the networks of interaction around Delos during the third century, exploring networks of religious dedication, political cooperation (through the relatively unexplored institution entitled the Islanders’ League), processes of monumentalisation and diplomatic exchange..
+- I completed a monograph which examined the networks of interaction around Delos during the third century (to be published by OUP).
+I focused on the networks of religious dedication, political cooperation (through the relatively unexplored institution entitled the Islanders’ League), processes of monumentalisation and diplomatic exchange.

 - Greek political and cultural history